 Pity the Kidnapper

 "Frail?
 You?
 Serra, you have no need of any escort to protect you.
 Even the most hardened criminal would flee in terror after five minutes in your company."The single most powerful deterrent to kidnapping in all fiction, (and certainly in the mundane category), is to be so annoying that the kidnapper requires an active force of will to keep their sanity.
 What makes them annoying isn't important.
 In truly bizarre cases, the kidnappers can be annoyed because their victim insists on being kind, upbeat, and forgiving even through torture.
 The point is, nobody wants to be around them and that ransom note looks increasingly unimportant as compared to the promise of not having to deal with the Anthropomorphic Personification of "damned pest" day in and day out.
 This can lead to an especially awkward situation when it turns out that the extortee doesn't want the hostage back.
 Expect much comedy to abound in this scenario, in part because a sufficiently vicious kidnapper would not get in this situation in the first place.
 Foiled by niceness once again, it seems.
 This trope is a fairly old one.
 O. Henry's famous example "The Ransom of Red Chief" executes this trope using a pair of kidnappers (and a particularly bratty kid as the "hero") back in 1910, and there are stories, jokes, and folk tales going back to the Middle Ages and beyond of someone who escapes damnation because the Devil Himself doesn't want to deal with her (and it was almost always a her, because the Middle Ages were like that).
 It's fairly common for this trope to be invoked if the captive is particularly Genre Savvy or cunning.
-Compare Too Spicy for Yog Sothoth.
+Compare Too Spicy for Yog Sothoth and Talking the Monster to Death.
 Contrast Poisonous Captive.
 If you pity the kidnappers because they're about to get their asses kicked by the kidnappee, then that's Mugging the Monster.
 Also compare Defiant Captive, who is more 'uncooperative' than simply 'annoying'.
 Not to be confused with Stockholm Syndrome, in which the kidnappee develops pity/amicability with the kidnapper; Contrast Lima Syndrome, in which the kidnapper actually starts to like or feel sympathy for the victim.

 — Erk, Fire Emblem Elibe